kadimisetty/lessbag/README.md

 # lessbag
-: A comprehensive ordered collection of less mixins
+A comprehensive ordered collection of less mixins
-* Listed at the bottom
+* Credits listed the bottom
 * Sri Kadimisetty
 * 0.6